Lead, Industrial Exposure Panel, Adults

 Recommended for the assessment of industrial lead exposure in adults and provides exposure guidance in accordance with OSHA regulations.
 To assess lead exposure in a non-occupational setting, Lead, Blood (Venous) (0020098) is preferred.

-Quantitative Inductively Coupled Plasma-Mass Spectrometry/Hematofluorometry
+Quantitative Inductively Coupled Plasma-Mass Spectrometry (ICP-MS)/Hematofluorometry

 Collect from patient aged 16 years or older.

 Royal blue (K2EDTA or Na2EDTA) or tan (K2EDTA).

 Transport 7 mL whole blood (royal blue), (Min: 2 mL) OR Transport 3 mL whole blood (tan) (Min: 2 mL)

 Serum.
 Specimens collected in tubes other than Royal Blue (K2EDTA or Na2EDTA) or tan (K2EDTA).
 Heparinized, hemolyzed or clotted specimens.